 Summer is the season for backyard barbecues set on a perfect lawn.
 But who wants to sweat and toil in the yard to achieve that lush, green perfection?
 You don’t have to obsess to achieve a healthy summer lawn.
-In fact, lazy care can be the best care.
+In fact, when it comes to summer lawn care, lazy care can be the best care.

 Leave your mower in the shed.
 Close-clipped, over-mowed lawns are more prone to stress from heat and drought conditions.
 Longer blades will let your grass take advantage of the sun and grow deep, resolute roots.